Lindsay Tisch

-William Lindsay Tisch QSO JP (born 9 October 1947), known as Lindsay Tisch, is a former New Zealand National Party politician.
+William Lindsay Tisch QSO JP (born 9 October 1947) is a former New Zealand National Party politician.

 Early life

 Tisch was born in Auckland, New Zealand, in 1947.
 When he was a child, his family moved to Matamata.
 He obtained a diploma in agriculture from Lincoln College.
 He has worked as a farmer and a rural valuer, and was a management consultant.
 He was a director of Landcorp (1991–1997) and is a member of the Institute of Directors in New Zealand and the New Zealand Institute of Property Management.

 Tisch is a Justice of the Peace, a trustee of the Pohlen Hospital Foundation based in Matamata, and a member of Matamata Lions Clubs.

 Member of Parliament

 He joined the National Party in 1966, and has held a number of senior roles in its organisational wing.
 In 1994 he served briefly as the party's president and was the party's campaign manager for the 1996 election.
 He was a member of Parliament from 1999 to 2017, when he retired.